Skip to main content

 Assessment Rationale And Relationship

-The intended knowledge outcomes will be assessed through an end-of-module written exercise in which students will produce a critical evaluation of an aspect of professional communication in intercultural settings.
-Students will choose from several prompts and will complete the following tasks.
+In the end-of-module written exercise students will produce a critical evaluation of an aspect of professional communication in intercultural settings.
+This will be done in three steps:

 Reading Lists